ovh/docs/pages/public_cloud/public_cloud_network_services/technical-resources-01-using-lbaas-in-openstack-environment/guide.en-asia.md

 In order to use a Floating IP, we will need to create an L3 router and configure an external Gateway on it.

-#### What is the role of a Floating IP?
+> **What is the role of a Floating IP?**
+>

-Floating IP addresses are used in the OpenStack universe to expose resources (Neutron port) to the Internet.
+> Floating IP addresses are used in the OpenStack universe to expose resources (Neutron port) to the Internet.
 You can associate a Floating IP to a private network port **only**.
+>

-You can expose two types of resources:
+> You can expose two types of resources:
+>

-- An instance with a private port
+> - An instance with a private port
-- An Load Balancer Virtual IP address (VIP)
+> - An Load Balancer Virtual IP address (VIP)
+>

-Floating IP currently does not support IPv6.
+> Floating IP currently does not support IPv6.
+>

-You can read more about it on our dedicated [Concepts page](/pages/public_cloud/public_cloud_network_services/concepts-02-additional-ip-vs-floating-ip).
+> You can read more about it on our dedicated [Concepts page](/pages/public_cloud/public_cloud_network_services/concepts-02-additional-ip-vs-floating-ip).

 **Step 1: Create the router**